faithanalog/bashyll/README.md

 templating language (see `makePost` for an example of this).

-##Why Solarized?

-I know a lot of people don't like low-contrast color schemes like Solarized.
-I'm working on putting together a new higher-contrast color scheme to use as the default, and for my blog, but since Solarized is the color scheme I use on my blog right now, it's also what I'm including in the first upload of this project.

 ##Why is the CSS included inline?

 CSS is included inline on each page to reduce a full page load to a single HTTP